Sydney Templeman, Baron Templeman: Early life and career

 Templeman was born on 3 March 1920, the son of Herbert William Templeman (a coal merchant) & his wife Lilian née Pheasant.
 He was educated at Southall Grammar School and St John's College, Cambridge, where he was a scholar and read History.
 His studies were interrupted by World War II.
 In 1941, he was commissioned into the 4 Gorkha Rifles, and saw action on the Northwest Frontier, at Arakan, Imphal, and Burma.
 For his wartime service, he was mentioned in dispatches, and was demobilised as an honorary Major, and then later appointed an MBE for his war service.

-After the War, he returned to Cambridge to finish his studies, and read Law.
+Following the war, he returned to Cambridge to finish his studies, and read law.
 He was called to the bar by the Middle Temple, where he was a Harmsworth Scholar, but joined Lincoln's Inn ad eundem as a MacMahon Scholar.
-He also practiced at the Chancery bar.
+He also practised at the Chancery bar.
 One notable case which he worked on was Anisminic v Foreign Compensation Commission in which he was counsel for the respondents, the Foreign Compensation Commission.

 Templeman became a member of the Bar Council in 1961, and was made a Queen's Counsel in 1964.
 He was elected a Bencher of the Middle Temple in 1969.
 He was Attorney-General of the Duchy of Lancaster between 1970 and 1972.